Last Updated on 04/15/2021 by Inside Tailgating

-FYI- as a participant in the Amazon Services LLC Associates Program, designed to provide a means for sites to earn advertising fees by advertising and/or linking to Amazon.com, Inside Tailgating may receive commission on sales or other compensation through those links on this page.
+FYI- as a participant in the Amazon Services LLC Associates Program, designed to provide a means for sites to earn advertising fees by advertising and/or linking to Amazon.com, Inside Tailgating may receive a commission on sales or other compensation through those links on this page.
 It is at no additional cost to you, but we gotta pay for our tailgates somehow…

 When it comes to outdoor cooking with family and small groups of friends, the backyard grill has been working overtime, and frankly, the rotation of burgers, steaks, and ribs is getting a little tired.
 The creators of the portable propane cooker, FIREDISC® elevate plow disc cooking, changing how you grill.